 Morphlines manipulate continuous or arbitrarily large streams of records.
 The data model can be described as follows: A record is a set of named fields where each field has an ordered list of one or more values.
 A value can be any Java Object.
 That is, a record is essentially a hash table where each hash table entry contains a String key and a list of Java Objects as values.
 (The implementation uses Guava's ArrayListMultimap, which is a ListMultimap).
 Note that a field can have multiple values and any two records need not use common field names.
 This flexible data model corresponds exactly to the characteristics of the Solr/Lucene data model, meaning a record can be seen as a SolrInputDocument.
-A field with zero values is removed from the record - fields with zero values effectively do not exist.
+A field with zero values is removed from the record - fields with zero values effectively do not attachment_mimetype (such as application/pdf) and attachment_charset (such as UTF-8) and attachment_name (such as cars.pdf), which assists in detecting and parsing the data type.

 Not only structured data, but also arbitrary binary data can be passed into and processed by a morphline.
-By convention, a record can contain an optional field named \attachment\body, which can be a Java java.io.InputStream or Java byte[].
+By convention, a record can contain an optional field named attachment_body, which can be a Java java.io.InputStream or Java byte[].
 Optionally, such binary input data can be characterized in more detail by setting the fields named